eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-search.md

 Ditto's search index provides **eventual consistency**.

-In order to reduce load to the database when processing updates in a high frequency, the search index is updated in small batches with a default interval of 1 second (configurable via environment variable `THINGS_SEARCH_UPDATER_STREAM_WRITE_INTERVAL`).
+In order to reduce load to the database when processing updates in a high frequency, the search index is updated with a default interval of 1 second (configurable via environment variable `THINGS_SEARCH_UPDATER_STREAM_WRITE_INTERVAL`).

 That means that when a thing is updated and the API (e.g. the HTTP endpoint) returns a success response, the search index will not reflect that change in that instant.
 The change will most likely be reflected in the search index within